 Expats will find an extensive range of options for accommodation in Jakarta.
-Apartments, detached homes and villas are all widely available, depending on the neighbourhood in which expats prefer to settle.
+Apartments, detached homes and villas are widely available, depending on the neighbourhood in which expats prefer to settle.

-Expats in Jakarta’s Central Business District will find that apartments are the most practical solution, especially to avoid spending hours each day stuck in traffic while commuting to and from the office.
+Expats in Jakarta’s Central Business District will find that apartments are the most practical solution, especially to avoid spending hours every day stuck in traffic while commuting to and from the office.
 Many apartment buildings have been constructed in recent years, so there is plenty of choice for new arrivals, from simple and small apartments with only basic facilities to large, luxurious, fully serviced apartments.

-Expats willing to venture out into Jakarta’s suburbs will have more options for larger houses and villas.
+Expats willing to venture into Jakarta’s suburbs will have more options for larger houses and villas.
 Some of these areas also offer easy access to some of the city’s many excellent international schools, making them an ideal choice for expat families.